What is sustainable living?

 If you drive a gas-powered car every day, consider alternatives with lower emissions if they are available to you.
 For example, try walking, riding a bike, taking public transportation, carpooling, or investing in an electric or hybrid car when you need a new one.
 Additionally, many environmentalists have given up flying in airplanes (such as Greta Thunberg) due to the high environmental footprint, so consider traveling by train instead of by air when possible.

 The most sustainable form of shopping is not to shop at all — and the second most sustainable form (and more realistic form) of shopping is shopping secondhand.
 Before buying anything new, check out your local thrift store, websites and apps like Poshmark, Craigslist, or eBay, or your local Buy Nothing group on Facebook.
 When it comes to items that you can’t buy secondhand, seek out companies that make products from natural or recycled materials while following sustainable business practices.

 With climate change becoming a more serious problem every day, it’s now more important than ever for people to do their part to reduce their environmental impact.
 Demanding lawmakers and corporations institute laws or policies to help with that is extremely important, but lowering your personal impact can make a huge difference as well.

-The average American produces 4.4 pounds of trash per day, according to the EPA — that comes out to more than 1,600 pounds per year.
+The average American produces 4.9 pounds of trash per day, according to the EPA — that comes out to around 1,788 pounds per year.
 So by transitioning to a zero-waste lifestyle, you could literally save thousands of pounds of trash from going to landfills, where it would emit harmful greenhouse gases.